Transition Notebook Overview

 The ICfL

-Q. What is the Idaho Commission for Libraries?
+What is the Idaho Commission for Libraries?

-A. The Idaho Commission for Libraries assists Idaho libraries to build the capacity to best serve their communities.
-Effective July 1, 2006, the Idaho State Library became the Idaho Commission for Librareis.
-The ICfL’s chief administrative office is the State Librarian, who reports to a five-member board, the Board of Library Commissioners, whose members are appointed by the Governor of Idaho.
+The ICfL assists Idaho libraries to build the capacity to best serve their communities.
+Originally the Idaho State Library, it became the Idaho Commission for Libraries on July 1, 2006.
+The ICfL’s chief administrative officer is the state librarian, who reports to the five-member Idaho Board of Library Commissioners appointed by the governor of Idaho.
 For more information, see chapter 25, title 33, Idaho Code.

-Q. Who is your Public Library Consultant at the Idaho Commission for Libraries?
+Who is your Public Library Consultant at the Idaho Commission for Libraries?

-Q. What is the difference between the Idaho Commission for Libraries and the Idaho Library Association?
+What is the difference between the Idaho Commission for Libraries and the Idaho Library Association?

-A. These are two distinct organizations, both supporting libraries in Idaho.
+These are two distinct organizations, both supporting libraries in Idaho.
 The Idaho Commission for Libraries is a state agency, established in 1901.
 The ICfL is funded with state dollars and federal Library Services and Technology Act (LSTA) funds administered through the Institute of Museum and Library Services (IMLS).
-Each state in the union, along with U.S. Territories, administers LSTA grants to its state’s publicly funded libraries through its state library agency, such as the ICfL in Idaho.
-The Commission also accepts contributions from individuals and corporations.
+Each state in the union, along with U.S. territories, administers LSTA grants to its state’s publicly funded libraries through its state library agency, such as the ICfL in Idaho.
+The ICfL also accepts contributions from individuals and corporations.
 As a tax-funded agency, the ICfL does not provide legal advice and does not lobby.

 ICfL Services and Programs Provided to Idaho Libraries